quantmind/pulsar/docs/design.rst

 Periodic task
 ------------------

-Each :class:`.Actor`, including the :class:`.Arbiter` and :class:`.Monitor`,
-perform one crucial periodic task at given intervals.
+Each :class:`.Actor`, including the Arbiter and Monitors, performs one crucial periodic task at given intervals.
+The periodic task interval in controlled by the :ref:`timeout <setting-timeout>` setting parameter (which by default is 30 seconds).
+The periodic timeout is maintained between 3 and 60 seconds.

-Periodic task are implemented by the :meth:`Concurrency.periodic_task` method.
+Periodic task are implemented by the :meth:`~.Concurrency.periodic_task` method.

 .. _design-arbiter: